Commencing Proceedings

 Sealing of the summons stops the time limit for the statutory limitation.
 The summons, however, must be served within a certain period.
 These summonses are entered in cause books or court records.
 The summons must be stamped with the relevant court fees.

 Certain categories of claims are assigned to particular judges.
-Where this occurs subsequent steps in the proceedings are as far as possible to be heard by the same judge whose particulars are marked on the paper.
+Where this occurs subseqmcdouent steps in the proceedings are as far as possible to be heard by the same judge whose particulars are marked on the paper.

 Non-compliance with the rules do not necessarily render the proceedings void.
 This is unless the court directs that they be set aside as wholly or in part irregular.
 An application may be brought to strike out the proceedings.
 The court has a discretion to set them aside